TrueSightDAO/.github/profile/README.md

 ## Who are we
 ![How it works: Why are we doing this?](https://raw.githubusercontent.com/TrueSightDAO/.github/main/assets/20220708%20-%20Gary%20the%20real%20threat.jpg)

-We are a community of globally distributed contributors who come together with the purpose of Building a Better World based on Verifiable Truth.
+- We are a community of globally distributed contributors who come together with the purpose of Building a Better World based on Verifiable Truth.

-We believe information pollution (fake news) is destabilizing liberal democratic societies and causing human suffering through ignorant decisions worldwide.
+- We believe information pollution (fake news) is destabilizing liberal democratic societies and causing human suffering through ignorant decisions worldwide.

-Our mission is to fight fake news by providing people with the clarity to make good decisions.

-Our values are Autonomy, Integrity and Diversity.
+- Our values are Autonomy, Integrity and Diversity.

 ## Why we exist
 ![How it works: Guru creates a prediction](https://raw.githubusercontent.com/TrueSightDAO/.github/main/assets/20220610_github_vision.jpg)